The Wreckers (opera): Nikisch and Beecham

-Back in England, with Beecham's support, the opera was given at Her Majesty's Theatre on 22 June 1909.
-Smyth was upset at the way Beecham conducted the rehearsals themselves, which were crammed into 10 days and nights.
-Beecham also included The Wreckers in his first Covent Garden season in 1910.
+Mahler disappointment

 In 1907 Gustav Mahler was considering the opera for a production at the Vienna State Opera, which would have been a very prestigious première for Smyth.
 Smyth said of Mahler, "He was far and away the finest conductor I ever knew, with the most all-embracing musical instinct, and it is one of the small tragedies of my life that just when he was considering The Wreckers at Vienna they drove him from office."

-Thereafter performances have been occasional, at best.
+BBC Proms

 Rare stage performances have taken place in England since 1939.
-The seminal performance in modern times was a semi-staged performance at the BBC Proms on 31 July 1994, with Anne-Marie Owens as Thirza, Justin Lavender as Mark, Peter Sidhom as Pascoe, David Wilson-Johnson as Lawrence, Judith Howarth as Avis, Anthony Roden as Tallan, Brian Bannatyne-Scott as the Man, and Annemarie Sand as Jack, together with the Huddersfield Choral Society (chorus-master: Jonathan Grieves-Smith) and the BBC Philharmonic, conducted by pioneering Smyth interpreter Odaline de la Martinez.
-Presented to mark the fiftieth anniversary of the composer's death in 1944, this performance laid the foundations for subsequent performances, in particular leading to a production by Arcadian Opera in 2018 conducted by Lavender.
-It was recorded live at the Royal Albert Hall and released on the Conifer Classics label as a double CD in 1994, subsequently re-released by Retrospect Opera in 2018.
+A pivotal one was a semi-staging at the BBC Proms on 31 July 1994, in English, with Anne-Marie Owens as Thirza, Justin Lavender as Mark, Peter Sidhom as Pascoe, David Wilson-Johnson as Lawrence, Judith Howarth as Avis, Anthony Roden as Tallan, Brian Bannatyne-Scott as the Man, and Annemarie Sand as Jack, together with the Huddersfield Choral Society (chorus-master: Jonathan Grieves-Smith) and the BBC Philharmonic conducted by pioneering Smyth interpreter Odaline de la Martinez.
+This marked the 50th anniversary of the composer's death in 1944 and laid a foundation for subsequent performances, in particular a 2018 production by Arcadian Opera conducted by Lavender.
+The Prom was recorded live at the Royal Albert Hall and released on the Conifer Classics label as a double CD, and re-released by Retrospect Opera in 2018.